 Within the organisation, there are also a number of sub-committees, which are set up to review each aspect of governance in more detail.
 Each sub-committee is made up of Trustees and supported by members of the Senior Leadership Team.
 Each committee reports back to the Board of Trustees.

-The structure and membership of these formal committees is detailed below:
+The structure and membership of these formal committees during the year was detailed below:

 Clinical Governance: